duckie-team/quack-quack-android/README.md

 ## Caveat

-QuackQuack's UI components are intended to be used in Duckie.
-Therefore, some component designs may not be suitable for non-Duckie services.
+**QuackQuack's UI components are intended to be used in Duckie products.** Therefore, some component designs may not be suitable for non-Duckie product.

 ## Download